ampproject/amphtml/extensions/amp-image-slider/amp-image-slider.md

 The `amp-image-slider` component requires exactly two `amp-img` elements as its children.
 The first child image displays on the left, the second child image displays on the right.

 The `amp-image-slider` component can also contain two `<div>` elements to use as labels for the images.
 The labels are overlayed on top of the images.
 The label on the left image requires the `first` attribute, while the right labels requires the `second` attribute.
-To adjust the styling and positioning (using `top`, `right`, `bottom`, `left` properties) of the labels, you can apply custom classes.
 By default, the labels display at the top left corner of the image.

 *Example: Displays an image slider with labeled images*